DuncanRitchie/velut/plan.md

       5. importing to MongoDB (both locally and for production), and
       6. manually checking that the words look correct on the live website.

-- [ ] Ensure everything in the Excel file exists outside of it.
+- [x] Ensure everything in the Excel file exists outside of it. <ins>True as of 2025-07-13.</ins>
-- [ ] Evaluate whether I should discard the development database and switch back to using the production database in development.
+- [x] Evaluate whether I should discard the development database and switch back to using the production database in development. <ins>I’m keeping the development database, as of 2025-07-13.</ins>
-- [ ] Evaluate whether I should delete (or repurpose) the page on the website that shows my progress in checking the output of the Inflector.
+- [ ] Evaluate whether I should delete (or repurpose) the page on the website that shows my progress in checking the output of the Inflector. <ins>I’m converting it into a blog article.
+The `summary` collection will be deleted.</ins>
 - [ ] Evaluate whether the Excel file can be deprecated.
 - [ ] Continue adding words and going through issues.
 (I have several private Trello boards, including one for velut.)